 The holiday season has a way of placing a rose colored tint over the harsh conditions that come with the cold winter months.
-Once the holiday feasts have been served, the presents unwrapped and the decorations tucked away until next December, we’re reminded just how abrasive winter weather can be when we take a good look at the damage caused to our skin.
+Once the holiday feasts have been served, the presents unwrapped and the decorations tucked away until next December, we’re reminded just how abrasive winter weather can be.
+For instance, when we take a good look at the damage caused to our skin.
 Between cold air, dry climates and harsh winds, aging skin in particular is far more susceptible to dryness, cracking and wrinkling.
 Integrate these anti-aging all stars into your winter skin care routine to stay healthy and glowing all year long.

 When faced with dry, cracked skin, the most obvious remedy is to reach for a moisturizer.
 It makes perfect sense to replenish your skin with the moisture lost in the harsh winter weather conditions, but it’s important to make sure you are applying products that will help your skin rather than irritate it more.